It is a piece of equipment that is used to produce high-quality water through the process of Distillation.

 FACT: Cooking any foods lowers the nutrient value, especially when cooking in water and draining the water.
 Steaming is preferred, as is cooking food where the water will remain with the food (and for this you should definitely use distilled).
 Distilled water is not particularly more “leaching” than any other type of water.

 MYTH: The most toxic commercial beverages that people consume (i.e. cola beverages and other soft drinks) are made from distilled water.

-FACT: One of the large companies that produces soft drinks (Coca-Cola) said that Coke is not made from distilled water.
+FACT: One of the largest companies that produces soft drinks (Coca-Cola) said that Coke is not made from distilled water.
 The water used in soft drinks is the last concern we should have, and NOT the reason why soft drinks are bad for you.
 Check out the other ingredients.